machinateur/php-sse/README.md

 # php-sse

-This package implements Server-sent events in PHP, in framework-agnostic, low-dependency and object-oriented way.
+This package implements Server-sent events in PHP, in a framework-agnostic, low-dependency and object-oriented way.

 ## Prerequisites